sergueyarellano/tddpractice/docs/b.part3.md

   this.response.body = JSON.parse(get(this.response, 'body', '{}'))
 })
 ```
-At this point you should an error like:
+At this point you should receiev an error like:

 ```
 RequestError: connect ECONNREFUSED 127.0.0.1:3000
 ```

-That is totally normal, because we started testing our endpoint, and it does not exist yet!
+This is totally normal, because we started testing our endpoint, and it does not exist yet!

-Nevertheless, in BDD we don't care about implementation details, let's keep trying to implement those steps:
+Nevertheless, in BDD we don't care about implementation details.
+Let's keep trying to implement those steps:

 ```js
 const { deepStrictEqual } = require('assert')